PaulBLim/Master_Thesis/README.md

 An example of a genotypic DST tool is Mykrobe predictor, which uses De Bruijn graph representation of bacterial diversity to identify species and resistance profiles of clinical isolates<sup>4</sup>.
 Mykrobe employs a rule based machine learning algorithm for prediction.
 However since genetic mechanisms that result in evolution of AMR genes are rapid, the competence of deterministic ML methods like RBML is questionable.

-A recent study published in 2022 compared traditional ML,CNN,RBML and reported that CNN had higher F1 score with room for improvement if hyperparameters are tuned<sup>2</sup>.

-However <sup>2</sup> was not replicated nor applied on other bacteria.
+A recent study published in 2022 compared traditional ML, CNN, RBML and reported that CNN had higher accuracy.
+However the used CNN leaves room for improvement with respect to the used hyperparameters for training.
+Moreover paper<sup>2</sup> was not replicated nor applied on other bacteria.

 ## Research Questions

 The motivation for the following research questions stem from <sup>2</sup>:

-1. Replicating the results obtained from the paper<sup>2</sup> which compares 4 ML algorithms. ( Logistic regression, random forest, convolutional neural network and rule based machine learning.
+1. Replicating the results obtained from the paper<sup>2</sup> which compares 4 ML algorithms.
+(Logistic regression, random forest, convolutional neural network and rule based machine learning).
 2. Can the CNN part of the pipeline be improved for higher accuracy by hyperparameter tuning?
 3. Can the same pipeline be tweaked to predict drug resistance in Staphylococcus aureus?